 A HECS-HELP loan will cover all or part of your course fees.
 You’ll gradually repay your HECS-HELP loan through the taxation system once your income reaches a certain threshold.

-Please note, a HECS-HELP loan won’t cover costs like accommodation, laptops or text books.
+Please note, a HECS-HELP loan won’t cover costs like accommodation, laptops or text books or the Student Services and Amenities Fee.

 As a fee-paying student, you're responsible for paying the tuition fee for each subject in your course.